Yoguti/youtube-unsubscribe/README.md

 - The script uses OAuth 2.0 authentication, and the token is stored in `token.json` to avoid re-authentication on every run.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 Feel free to modify as needed!